-The initial leg of your paddling journey covers a swift 1-kilometer route to Cache Rapids.
+The initial leg of your paddling journey covers a swift 1-kilometre route to Cache Rapids.
 It took Scott and I about 20 minutes to paddle.
-Here, you'll face your first portage, a challenging but rewarding endeavor.
+Here, you'll face your portage hike, nothing like a little challenge!
 The portage point is located to the right of the falls and requires careful footing as you maneuver across rocky terrain.
 Once you have safely removed your boats from the water, it is a good idea to change into proper footwear.
 We suggest running shoes as the trail is not flat and there are lots of rocks and tree roots to watch out for.
 There are logs that you can sit on while you change your shoes.

 The Oru Kayaks shine during a portage.
 At only 25lbs, their lightweight design makes portaging a breeze compared to traditional, heavier canoes and kayaks.
-Scott and I grabbed an end and walked both kayaks through the woods at the same time.
+Scott and I were able to walk both kayaks through the woods at the same time.

 Go Slow & Enjoy the Scenery:

 With your kayaks back in the water, you'll paddle approximately 5 kilometres upstream until you reach the captivating Barron Canyon.
 Along this stretch, wildlife becomes your companions, as turtles, Canadian geese, blue herons, and beavers grace your path.
 We passed a ton of beaver lodges - did you know that their homes are called a lodge?